Airblue Flight 202: Passengers and crew

-Flight 202 was carrying 146 passengers and six crew members.
-Of the passengers, 110 were men, 29 were women, five were children, and two were infants.
-Among the passengers were an active-duty captain of the Pakistan Army and six members of the Youth Parliament of Pakistan, as were three off-duty air hostesses, Majority of the passengers were Pakistani.
+Flight 202 was carrying 146 passengers and 6 crew members.
+Of the passengers, 110 were men, 29 were women, 5 were children, and 2 were infants.
+Among the passengers were an active-duty captain of the Pakistan Army, six members of the Youth Parliament of Pakistan, and three off-duty flight attendants.
+The majority of the passengers were Pakistani.
 There were at least four foreign nationals.
 According to reports, one Somali diplomat, one Austrian, and two Americans were on board Flight 202.

-The captain of Flight 202, 61-year-old Pervez Iqbal Chaudhry, had 25,497 hours of flying experience, with 1,060 hours on the A320 aircraft.
-The 34-year-old First Officer (Sqn Ldr) Muntajib Ahmed, a former F-16 Pakistan Air Force fighter pilot, had 1,837 hours of flying experience and 286 hours on the A320 aircraft.
+The captain of Flight 202, 61-year-old Pervez-Iqbal Chaudhry, had 25,497 hours of flying experience, with 1,060 hours on the A320 aircraft.
+34-year-old First Officer Muntajib-ud-Din Ahmed, a former F-16 Pakistan Air Force fighter pilot and squadron leader, had 1,837 hours of flying experience and 286 hours on the A320 aircraft.

 Reaction

 A statement on Airblue's website stated, "Airblue, with great sadness, announces the loss of flight ED 202 inbound from Karachi to Islamabad.
 The flight crashed during poor weather and thick fog.
 We regret the loss of life and are investigating the exact circumstances of this tragedy.
 This will be presented as soon as possible."
 The statement continued, "our hearts go out to the families and loved ones of the passengers and crew."
 The compensation estimation process for the victims by Airblue's insurer began on 30 July 2010, with initial estimates of Rs 1,000,000 (Rs 10 lakh, US$11,169) per victim.

 Both the Pakistani President Asif Ali Zardari and Prime Minister Yousaf Raza Gillani sent condolences to the families of those who died in the accident.
 The Pakistani government declared 29 July 2010 would be a national day of mourning and announced compensation of Rs 500,000 (Rs 5 lakh, $5,847) to the family of every victim.
 U.S. President Barack Obama issued a statement confirming that two Americans had been on the flight and expressing condolences, and stated, "our thoughts and prayers go out to all of those touched by this horrible accident".
 The Airblue management decided that a monument would be built with the names of the victims inscribed onto it to honor the dead.